Learn how to draw using Procreate so you can stop using the same Unsplash photos as everyone else

 I learned an important lesson early on.
 Copying is a shortcut to increasing your drawing skills.

-Here are the 10 steps I’ll cover to help you draw.
+Here are the 10 steps I’ll cover to help you learn how to draw (without drawing paper).

-You don’t need to be 100% fluent to get around.
+You don’t need to be 100% fluent to get around, or have gone to art school.
 Knowing just enough to be conversational requires around 60-80% to get by.

-Drawing is similar.
-To draw something unique, you don’t need to have thousands of hours studying theory and practicing just to create something visually inspiring.
+How to learn to draw is something that's not easy to teach.
+But, to draw something unique, you don’t need to have thousands of hours studying theory and practicing just to create something visually inspiring.

 The truth is, I consider myself more of a remixer than an artist.
 I can’t draw a perfect human figure from scratch.
 I roll my eyes at spending hours and hours behind a canvas.
 So, I prefer to pick reference materials first and use those as guideposts.
 And referencing photos shortcuts my process to creating custom illustrations.